Niki Vermeulen

 Research interests

-Niki Vermeulen specialises in science and innovation policy and the organisation of research, with an emphasis on collaboration in the life sciences.
+Niki Vermeulen specialises in science and innovation policy and the organisation of research, with an emphasis on collaboration.
 She investigates the entanglement of epistemic and social transformations, analysing new ways of doing research as well as the political and institutional structures in which research is performed.
-Thereby she is working to integrate scientometrics research into qualitative research approaches to understand the dynamics of collaboration (together with CWTS, Leiden University), while she has also developed a particular interest in the geography and architecture of collaboration, investigating the places in and across which people are working together.
+Thereby she is working to integrate scientometrics research into qualitative research approaches to understand the dynamics of collaboration (together with CWTS, Leiden University), while she has also developed a particular interest in the geography and architecture of collaboration, investigating the places in and across which people are working together with colleagues from Géographie-cités.

 Research into collaboration is embedded in broader knowledge of developments in research and innovation policy.
-Research subjects in this area include the changing roles of universities; innovative clusters; research infrastructures; projectification of science; evaluation of research; responsible metrics; and careers of (young) researchers.
+Research subjects in this area include the changing roles of universities; innovative clusters; research infrastructures; projectification of science; evaluation of research; open science; responsible metrics; research cultures; and careers of (young) researchers.

 Background

 Since 2015, Niki is a visiting researcher at the Centre for Science and Technology Studies (CWTS) of Leiden University, contributing to the development of an international strategic partnerships between the Universities of Edinburgh and Leiden, e.g. through joint PhD supervision.
 In the past she has been a visiting scholar at the Centre for Society and Life Sciences of the Radboud University in Nijmegen, the Netherlands, the Depertmant of Sociology of the University of Madison-Wisconsin, USA, the Institut für Kulturwissenschaft, Humboldt-Universität zu Berlin and the Centre for Interdisciplinary Health Research of the University of Augsburg.
-During her sabbatical in 2022 she is an EHESS guest professor at UMR Géographie-cités, CNRS in Paris and a DAAD research fellow at the Museum für Naturkunde and the Institut für Europäische Ethnologie, Humboldt-Universität zu Berlin.
+During her sabbatical in 2022 she was an EHESS guest professor at UMR Géographie-cités, CNRS in Paris and a DAAD research fellow at the Museum für Naturkunde and the Institut für Europäische Ethnologie, Humboldt-Universität zu Berlin.
+In May 2025 she was visiting professor at Paris 1 Panthéon-Sorbonne University.

 Next to her academic positions, she has experience as a policy advisor and consultant in science and innovation policy, working for Technopolis Group, the Executive Board of Maastricht University, the Netherlands Scientific Council for Government Policy (WRR), and the Scientific Council of the Royal Netherlands Embassy in Washington DC, USA.
-She is currently a member of the ESRC/Innovate UK 'Innovation Caucus' and Marine Scotland's delivery group of Scotland’s marine science strategy on behalf of YAS.
+She has been a member of various advisory bodies, including ESRC/Innovate UK 'Innovation Caucus', the Marine Scotland's delivery group of Scotland’s marine science strategy and the University of Helsinki's research assesment panel 2025.

 Current Projects